open-sauced/docs/docs/contributing/introduction-to-contributing.md

 ---
 id: introduction-to-contributing
-title: 'Introduction to Contributing'
+title: "Introduction to Contributing"
-sidebar_label: Introduction to Contributing
+sidebar_label: "Introduction to Contributing"
 keywords:
-  - introduction to contributing
+  - "introduction to contributing"
 ---

 Contributions are always welcome, no matter how large or small.
 Before contributing,